Efficient Information Retrieval for Sensing via Continuous Measurement: Quantum Sensing via continuous measurement of the emission field

-According to the quantum Cram\'er-Rao inequality~\cite{PhysRevLett.72.3439}, the QFI of the environment sets an upper bound to the sensing precision achievable by arbitrary measurement of the environment, representing the maximally retrievable information of our sensing framework.
-The QFI of the environment captures the sensitivity of the environment state Eq.~\eqref{eq:MPDOenv} to a small variation of the unknown parameter, $\theta\to\theta+\delta$,
+According to the quantum Cram\'er-Rao inequality~\cite{PhysRevLett.72.3439}, the QFI of the emission field sets an upper limit to the estimation precision achieved by any measurement strategy of the emission field, $F(\theta_0,T) \leq I_{\rm E}(\theta_0,T)$.
+As a result, the QCRB of our sensing scenario can be expressed as $1/K I_{\rm E}(\theta_0,T)$.